Books

 (John Wiley & Sons, 2012)

 Tom co-wrote the official guidebook to the architecture and design of the London 2012 Olympic Games.
-You can buy it here, though, be warned, so much of the architecture and spaces have changed in the past few years, it’s quite out of date.
+It’s still in print; though the architecture and spaces have changed so much in the past few years, it’s quite out of date.

 London: From Punk to Blair